 - A. The Contractor shall collaborate with employers, other health plans and providers in a market to select a social risk factor screening tool.
 The Contractor shall work with the primary care practice (PCP) or the professional care team to implement the selected social risk factor screening tool.
-The Contractor shall share results from social risk factor survey with the employer and PBGH through the PBGH Health Value Index.8 - B. The Contractor shall support the practice by establishing a network of community-based organizations that providers can use to refer members for their unmet social needs, such as food, housing, and transportation.
+The Contractor shall share results from social risk factor survey with the employer.8 - B. The Contractor shall support the practice by establishing a network of community-based organizations that providers can use to refer members for their unmet social needs such as food, housing and transportation - C. The Contractor shall ensure that the PCP or the professional care team uses the network of community-based organizations resources to address unmet social needs.